polybiusproxy/Endor/README.md

 A 3D game engine made with Haxe and C++.

 Currently the engine is possible of loading/compiling shaders, loading textures, playing sound, and rendering basic vertices.
 ![image](https://github.com/polybiusproxy/Endor/assets/47796739/cb7e59e9-069c-4b21-84b3-b72dc4ad5639)

-## Roadmap
+## Requirements

-- [x] Windowing.
-- [x] Basic renderer.
-- [x] Shader system.
-- [x] Audio system.
-- [x] Batch renderer.
-- [x] Indexed drawing.
-- [ ] Code refactoring.
+* format
+* haxe-glm
+  > Use the git repository, the haxelib version is outdated.